Bskasan/Html_Css_Practises/README.md

 # Html_Css_Practises
-This is a list of small project that I've practised HTML and CSS
+This is a list of small projects that I've practised HTML and CSS

 <h1>Projects</h1>